-We work with many third party service providers, whether it is to test our products or audit our suppliers’ factories.
-These companies work in partnership with our own teams, providing valuable specific expertise to support our programmes.
+We work with many third party service providers, whether it’s to test our products or independently audit our suppliers’ factories.
+These companies work in partnership with our own teams, providing valuable specific expertise to support our programmes, including in country knowledge.

 For more information about our Fashion Footprint work, you can follow the links above or go to our FAQs.